 Here are 8 bookkeeping tips for Crypto CPAs.

-What is Cryptocurrency to a CPA?
+What is Cryptocurrency to a Tax Professional?

 To the rest of the world, cryptocurrency is a digital currency that uses encryption to regulate its “printing,” verify transactions, and maintain a transparent, distributed, ledger called the blockchain.